xStarbound/xStarbound/README.md

 <summary>⚠️ <b>OpenStarbound mods that require xSBCompat</b> </summary>

+The following mods work on xStarbound, but require xSBCompat to unlock «OpenStarbound»-tagged functionality:

+- [Show Item Names!](https://steamcommunity.com/sharedfiles/filedetails/?id=2283501469) — xStarbound supports the needed functionality, but a patch is required to emulate OpenStarbound's `root.assetSourcePaths` and bypass an OpenStarbound check.

-The following OpenStarbound mods require xSBCompat to work properly (usually to defang an OpenStarbound check).
+The following OpenStarbound mods require xSBCompat to bypass unnecessary OpenStarbound checks:

 - [All Items are Stackable!](https://steamcommunity.com/sharedfiles/filedetails/?id=3370469697).
 - [All Reward Items Faster & Stackable](https://steamcommunity.com/sharedfiles/filedetails/?id=3714760211).